 Our new IMPRS programme is a joint effort with the Friedrich-Alexander University (FAU) in Erlangen.
-It offers graduate studies in Physics for students holding a Bachelor’s degree in physics or in a close related subject.
+It offers graduate studies in Physics for students holding a Bachelor’s degree in physics.
 The programme includes a complete course work in fundamental physics and the opportunity for specialization and is followed by a one-year research training (MSc thesis).

 - With the successful completion of our Master programme, qualification for further PhD studies in the framework of our IMPRS is automatically achieved.